Randika00/PixselX_Photography_Management_System/README.md

 # PixselX_Photography_Management_System
-"PixselX" is the name of the event photography management system which I've put into operation.
+"PixselX" is the name of the photography management system which I've put into operation.
 "PixselX.com" is the name of the photography management system that I put into place.
 Pages on PixselX.com can be static or dynamic.
 The clients may reserve the event date they want with our services easily using the system, which I also developed for, and this web application allows them cover their individual events with the preferred photographer.